 Buffer gives you total control from the dashboard and social media profiles.
 For example, when using the Twitter retweet button, Buffer will also appear as an option and you’ll see it within the Twitter retweet button dialogue screen, too:

-Note: Using powerful social media tools such as Buffer and Hootsuite can help you improve your social reach and increase your credibility online.
-But, these tools don’t take the place of building relationships and answering questions.
+Note: Using powerful social media tools such as Buffer and Hootsuite can help you improve your social reach, marketing efforts, grow your brand awareness and increase your credibility online.
+But, these tools don’t take the place of building relationships and answering questions that will naturally improve user experience.

 Buffer will not respond to the questions of your followers, though it can be helpful in scheduling and auto-posting the updates.
-So, while I encourage you to use these tools, focus on building relationships—that’s the true definition of content marketing.
+So, while I encourage you to use these tools, focus on building relationships manually with responsive web practice—that’s the true definition of a solid content marketing plan.

 When you find something you want to read or watch later, save it to Pocket and view it on any device, any time.
-I’ll tell you more about Pocket in a moment, but first let’s see what reading can do for you as a content marketer.
+I’ll tell you more about the app store gem known as Pocket in a moment, but first let’s see what reading can do for you as a content marketer.

 Reading is the only cure for ignorance.
 According to Read Faster, “It is estimated that the cost of illiteracy to business and the taxpayer is $20 billion per year.”